RyanCCollins/techrapport.github.io/_posts/2015-10-14-popover-views-on-iphone.md

 Please take a look at my app in action in the following video: [Meme Maker Beta Test Flight](https://www.youtube.com/watch?v=2aUd8Y6TG0E)  You can also take a look at the images below and checkout my Meme Maker code here: [github.com/TechRapport/Meme-Me](https://github.com/TechRapport/Meme-Me)
 ![bd721c87281c1eb293577962544ab57d1f4c8ca3.png]({{site.baseurl}}/images/bd721c87281c1eb293577962544ab57d1f4c8ca3.png)![9957fac4b23ef18266ca48437116a1c390b1b41a.png]({{site.baseurl}}/images/9957fac4b23ef18266ca48437116a1c390b1b41a.png)

-Please feel free to leave me some comments if you got tripped up, or if you liked this guide and thanks for visiting!
+Please feel free to leave me some comments if you got tripped up, or if you liked this guide and thanks for visiting